 Food safety…..never ever drink the water.
 Bottled water is cheap and plentiful.
 If buying from a street vendor or somewhere off the beaten path, check to make sure the seal hasn’t been broken.
 Occasionally water bottles are refilled and resold.
 If you buy a beverage in a can, wipe off the top or use a straw.
 Cans are often left in areas where rodents and other animals walk on them, pee and poop on them…you get the idea.
 Be wary of ice, most of the time I avoid it.
 No one likes street food more than I do.
 Be cautious, be observant.
 Look for the vendor that has a good turnover, where the food hasn’t been sitting out.
 I have been bitten by the food poisoning bug a few times, it’s not pleasant.
 Food safety is a concern albeit, a small one.

 Fear of becoming unwell…..In my bag, I usually have liquid bandage for small cuts, Advil and other first aid supplies.
-Before leaving the US, I had any shots my doctor deemed necessary.
-I also asked for an antibiotic to take with me, just in case.
+Before leaving the US, I asked for an antibiotic to take with me, just in case.
 Not knowing what other health items would be available, I brought antacids, anti-diarrheal, OTC cold medicine, Neosporin, etc. Luckily, other than a couple colds a those few bouts with food poisoning, I haven’t experienced being unwell.

 Fear of natural disasters…..My last trip to Bali was shortly after a major earthquake had killed hundreds on the neighboring island of Lombok.
 While I was in Ubud, I experienced several days of tremors that woke me in the middle of the night because the bed was shaking so much.
 Natural disasters, I have no control over, so nothing to fear, right?